Lost-Outpost/Telsera/HELP.md

 # Frequently Asked Questions - FAQ

-## When should I ping Foamimi on [The Lost Outpost](https://discord.gg/WF66mMu)?

-Only if you find a quality penguin meme.
-Any other situation is not acceptable. >:I

 ## Why isn't X mod included?

 There are as many reasons a mod wouldn't be included in a list.
 Here are some of the most common ones.